adjust/unity_sdk/README.md

 - Merge asmdef branch into main
 - Deletion of two Json.net DLLs included in the repo that conflict with standalone copies
   - If your project does not have a standalone copy of that package it should be added to your project via UPM: com.unity.nuget.newtonsoft-json
-- Modified AdjustSettings.cs to genreate the AdjustSettings.asset scriptable object at /Assets/Editor/Adjust/ rather than within the package where it is immutable
+- Modified AdjustSettings.cs to generate the AdjustSettings.asset scriptable object at /Assets/Editor/Adjust/ rather than within the package where it is immutable

 **To add this to your project:**